 The ATSSS-LL functionality may be enabled in the UE when the UE provides an "ATSSS-LL capability" during the PDU Session Establishment procedure.

 The ATSSS-LL functionality or MPQUIC-E functionality is required in the UE for MA PDU Session of type Ethernet.
+If the MA PDU session of type Ethernet is established in home-routed roaming or is established with 3GPP access leg in EPS, only ATSSS-LL functionality is enabled.

 In addition: